plant-cyclist/IPS_FRET-FLIM/README.md

 To ensure trouble-free execution, you’ll need to adjust file paths and relevant parameters.
 Please refer to the comments within the scripts, the *Methods* section of our paper, or the included `IPS_manual.pdf` for detailed instructions.

-For testing purposes, we provide sample input files along with the corresponding output results.
+For testing purposes, we provide sample input files along with the corresponding output results that you can download.

 ---